-App2App support (public preview)
+App2App support (public preview)¶

-This is currently in preview, and your client will need explicit access to use this flow.
-For now we require merchants to supply both
+The App2App flow is currently in preview, and your client will need explicit access to use this flow.
+Get in touch to enable access to this flow for you client.

-1. The user's NNIN
+- The user's NNIN

-2. Information about the device the merchant's app is installed on.
+- Information about the device the merchant's app is installed on.

 That information is required so that we can be reasonably sure the flow will start correctly.

-This means you for now cannot use the App2App flow for initial user-authentication, and you are required to implement another flow, like authorization code grant with app_callback_uri for the cases when BankID biometrics refuses to initiate an App2App flow due to device mismatch.
+This means you cannot currently use the App2App flow for initial user-authentication, and you are required to implement another flow, like authorization code grant with app_callback_uri

 Steps

-1. Register a client with BankID OIDC
+- 1. Register a client with BankID OIDC

 Info

-Ensure that your client has the permissions/client and permissions/app2app scopes available.
+Ensure that your client has the permissions/client

-2. Get the BankID OIDC Configuration
+2. Get the BankID OIDC Configuration¶

 To ensure seamless integration with BankID OIDC and avoid hardcoding specific endpoints in your app, follow these steps to dynamically fetch the OpenID Connect configuration:

-1. Determine the appropriate configuration URL based on the environment:
+Determine the appropriate configuration URL based on the environment:

-Current (public test environment) https://auth.current.bankid.no/auth/realms/current/.well-known/openid-configuration
+Environment Url Production https://auth.bankid.no/auth/realms/prod/.well-known/openid-configuration Current (public test environment) https://auth.current.bankid.no/auth/realms/current/.well-known/openid-configuration -

-2. Send an HTTP GET request to the respective configuration URL using your preferred programming language or API tool.
+Send an HTTP GET request to the respective configuration URL using your preferred programming language or API tool.

-3. Capture the response which will contain a JSON document with the configuration.
+- Capture the response which will contain a JSON document with the configuration.
 By dynamically fetching the OIDC configuration, your app remains flexible, allowing for future changes or updates to the endpoints without requiring modifications to your code.

 Example response from Current (relevant fields only)